Do you want to learn about the SAP blockchain? If you do, then you have come to the right place.

 - SAP HANA Blockchain Service – The SAP Leonardo blockchain implements it.

-- SAP HANA Blockchain Adapter – It is implemented by SAP HANA instance using the SAP ONE support launchpad.
+- SAP HANA Blockchain Adapter – It is implemented by SAP HANA instance using the SAP ONE Support launchpad.

-Why SAP for blockchain?
+Why Use SAP for Blockchain?

-- Business Process-Centered: All the blockchain services provided by the SAP are business oriented, which means that critical values of a business, including impacted process, use cases, data integrity, and quality, are maintained.
+- Business Process-Centered: All the blockchain services provided by the SAP are business-oriented, which means that critical values of a business, including impacted process, use cases, data integrity, and quality, are maintained.

 - Networks Experience: SAP ensures that the networks work as intended to ensure blockchain success.
 They are experts at the network and ensure that the environment stays secure and seamless.